Privacy · Plain English

 Privacy is not a feature.
 It's the whole product.

 Your voice and your vault never leave your Mac.
-When you use Pro rephrasing, only the transcript text is sent to a Zero-Data-Retention provider.
+When you use Pro rephrasing, only the transcript text is sent through a three-provider cascade configured to not retain your prompts.
 Here's exactly what stays local, what goes to the cloud, and what is never sent.

 TL;DR